listerr/ap4rc/README.md

 Always hide/show application name column? (true/false)

 Default: `auto` - show only if configured username format does not contain application name.

-`ap4rc_aid_pad`

-If using options 3 or 4 for `ap4rc_username_format`, pad to this many digits e.g. 4 = "8 -> 0008".
-If you have lots of users / frequent password expiry, then
-you may require more digits for format 3.

-Default: `4`

 `ap4rc_strict_userid_lookup`